Homaoa/-Classification-for-a-Bank-Marketing-Data-Set/README.md

 Model :

 After finding the variables with the most correlations, I have started the machine learning phase of the project.
 I have split the data to 75% train and 25% test.
 Then I have scaled the numeric variables.
-Logistic regression, K_nearest neighbors, Support vector machine, Kernel SVM, Naive bayes, Decision tree classification, and Random tree classification models have been used.
+Logistic regression, K_nearest neighbors, Support vector machine, Kernel SVM, Naive bayes, Decision tree classification, Random tree classification and XGBoost models have been used.

 Model performance :